 - Industrial-organizational psychologist ($79,202): Applying psychology to workplace issues

 - Sports psychologist ($72,257): Helping athletes overcome problems to improve performance

 - Clinical psychologist ($81,384): Helping patients identify and treat mental, behavioral, and emotional issues

-The BLS projects overall employment of psychologists to grow 3 percent between 2019-2029.
+The BLS projects the overall employment of psychologists to grow 3 percent between 2019-2029.
 Note, however, that projections are not a guarantee of job growth.
 Various factors can influence what ultimately happens.